Débora Alejandra Swistun, Argentina

-Visar is from Kosovo, he is an architect with a degree from the University of Pristina.
-He has gathered most of his work experience in the field of urban heritage preservation, especially the reconstruction of religious sites damaged in the course of the Kosovo conflict.
+Visar is from Kosovo.
+He is an architect with a degree from the University of Pristina.
+He gathered most of his work experience in the field of urban heritage preservation, especially the reconstruction of religious sites damaged in the course of the Kosovo conflict.

-Since graduating as an Environmental Engineer from University of Newcastle (Australia) in 1999, I have been based in Australia, then Europe, working in transport infrastructure policy, planning and project implementation.
-This has enabled me to develop strong skills in urban project management, but also to understand the socio-political dimensions of development in general.
-I have always wanted to direct my career towards addressing global sustainability issues, in particular those that pertain to water and energy resource management.
-The Mundus Urbano Master programme constitutes for me an ideal opportunity to learn skills that will help to tackle the global sustainable development challenge.
+Since graduating as an Environmental Engineer from the University of Newcastle (Australia) in 1999, he has been based in Australia, then Europe, working in transport infrastructure policy, planning and project implementation.
+This has enabled him to develop strong skills in urban project management, but also to understand the socio-political dimensions of development in general.
+He has always wanted to direct his career towards addressing global sustainability issues, in particular those that pertain to water and energy resource management.
+The Mundus Urbano programme constitutes for him, an ideal opportunity to learn skills that will help to tackle global sustainable development challenges.

 Susanne Carl, Germany

-I received my Bachelor of Science in Geography from the University of Freiburg in 2008.
-In my thesis I worked on Solid Waste Management in Urban Areas in West Africa, especially in Ghana, where I did some research.
-Before starting this programme I was doing an internship at the DED (German Development Service) in Bonn.
+Susanne received her Bachelor of Science in Geography from the University of Freiburg in 2008.
+In her thesis, she worked on solid waste management in urban areas of West Africa, especially in Ghana.
+Before starting Mundus Urbano, she did an internship at the DED (German Development Service) in Bonn.

 April Jaucian, Philippines

-April has a Bachelor of Science degree in Legal Management from the Ateneo de Manila University and a Masters degree in Business Administration from the University of the Philippines.
-Her work experience, both in the corporate and in the non-profit sector, covers areas in business management, economic and community development, fund raising, research, and international affairs.
-She is interested in pursuing an international professional career working with donor organizations and funding agencies focused on sustainable housing development.
+April has a Bachelor of Science in Legal Management from the Ateneo de Manila University and a Master in Business Administration from the University of the Philippines.
+Her work experience, both in the corporate and in the non-profit sector, covered areas in business management, economic and community development, fundraising, research, and international affairs.
+She is interested in pursuing an international professional career working, with donor organizations and funding agencies focused on sustainable housing development.